dovetailbars/website/README.md

 This will start a local development server at `http://localhost:8080`.

+This site also contains configuration for `GitHub CodeSpaces` so you can develop directly in the browser.

 ## Deployment

 The site is deployed automatically when changes are pushed to the `main` branch.
 The deployment is managed by Azure Static Web Apps.